hms-dbmi/UpSetR/README.md

 ## Download
-Download the latest version of UpSetR from github with
+Download the latest version of UpSetR from GitHub with

 ```R
 devtools::install_github("hms-dbmi/UpSetR")